Demographics of Argentina

 Argentina ranks third in South America in total population and 33rd globally.
-The population density is 16.5 persons per square kilometer - well below the world average of 62 persons.
-Argentina's population growth rate in 2020 was estimated to be 0.35% annually, with a birth rate of 11.8 per 1,000 inhabitants and a mortality rate of 8.3 per 1,000 inhabitants.
+The country's population density is of 16.9 people per square kilometer of land area - well below the world average of 62 people.
+Argentina's population growth rate in 2023 was estimated to be 0.23% annually, with a birth rate of 9.9 per 1,000 inhabitants and a mortality rate of 7.6 per 1,000 inhabitants.

-The proportion of people under 15, at 23,5%, is slightly below the world average (25%), and the cohort of people 65 and older is relatively high, at 12.7%.
+The proportion of people under 15, at 20%, is well below the world average (25%), and the cohort of people 65 and older is relatively high, at 12%.
 The percentage of senior citizens in Argentina has long been second only to Uruguay in Latin America and well above the world average, which is currently 9.8%.

-The median age is approximately 32 years and life expectancy at birth is of 78 years.
+The median age is approximately 34 years, and life expectancy at birth is of 78 years.
 According to an official cultural consumption survey conducted in 2006, 42.3% of Argentines speak English (though only 15.4% of those claimed to have a high level of English comprehension), 9.3% speak Portuguese and 5.9% speak Italian.